vadlamaniuday/image-compressor/readme.md

 ## Development Environment

 This project is developed and tested on Windows Subsystem for Linux (WSL2) with Ubuntu.
-For

 ## Prerequisites